 Make hors d'oeuvres with sliced bread, labneh and ham or smoked salmon and fresh dill, or just used it in your salads to make them creamier.

 You can also serve it as a dip with carrot, cucumber and celery sticks on the side.
-Homemade pita bread (or toasted pita chips) and bread sticks also go very well.
+Or add it as a component in this Mediterranean charcuterie board.

 A simple and easy recipe with Labneh cheese